tnonas/terraform-proxmox-lab-genie/README.md

-# terraform-proxmox-lab-genie
+# Proxmox Lab Genie

-An easy way to spin up new lab topologies in Proxmox.
-Still under very early development!
+This is the root part of terraform-proxmox-lab-genie module.
+Please refer to [module's proper README.md]() for additional information.